timed-c/ktc/README.md

 #### A. Setting up FreeRTOS on PIC32

-(A.) Download the MPLAB XC Compiler from <http://www.microchip.com/mplab/compilers>.
+(a.)
+Download the MPLAB XC Compiler from <http://www.microchip.com/mplab/compilers>.

-(B.) Download Microchip's Integrated Development Environment, MPLAB X IDE, from <http://www.microchip.com/mplab/mplab-x-ide>.
+(b.)
+Download Microchip's Integrated Development Environment, MPLAB X IDE, from <http://www.microchip.com/mplab/mplab-x-ide>.
 Inorder to program your PIC32 microcontroller board using MPLAB you will also need either microchips's chipKIT PGM or PICkit 3 Programmer/Debugger.

-(C.)FreeRTOS is downloaded as a part of the KTC environment from the github which contains the FreeRTOS code from <https://sourceforge.net/projects/freertos/files/latest/download?source=file>
+(c.)FreeRTOS is downloaded as a part of the KTC environment from the github which contains the FreeRTOS code from <https://sourceforge.net/projects/freertos/files/latest/download?source=file>

-(D.)Open the RTOSDEMO.X project on MPLAB from the FreeRTOS/Demo directory.
+(d.)Open the RTOSDEMO.X project on MPLAB from the FreeRTOS/Demo directory.
 Connect your PIC32 board and chipKIT PGM or PICkit 3 Programmer/Debugger to the computer and execute the demo application from MPLAB X IDE.

 #### A. Compiling Timed C program to PIC32

-(A.) Compile the Timed C file using the below command
+(a.)
+Compile the Timed C file using the below command

-	./ktc --enable-ext1 --freertos --save-temps --gcc=/Applications/microchip/xc32/v1.42/bin/xc32-gcc <NAME-OF-C-FILE> -w (B.) Copy the .cil.c file to the MPLAB project and build it on the MPLAB IDE using MPLAB XC compiler.
+	./ktc --enable-ext1 --freertos --save-temps --gcc=/Applications/microchip/xc32/v1.42/bin/xc32-gcc <NAME-OF-C-FILE> -w (b.)
+Copy the .cil.c file to the MPLAB project and build it on the MPLAB IDE using MPLAB XC compiler.